ptifur/react-google-maps-polyline/readme.md

 1. Marker icon FIX

+Check Leigh example

+2. Info text, not Window

-2. Info position over the track
+With fixed position to the side

 ## Fix

 map() instead of for()

-header nav
+- header nav redo!

+- Clean up other branch

+## Then

+Fetch data from github